sfhansen/mse246_project/reports/final_report.md

 See below table
 ![Distribution statistics from tranche losses by year](../scripts/Tranche/DefaultDist/analysis_table.png)

-We can see from the approximated density plots and the above table that in the early- to mid-90's, the [5%, 15%] tranche was only slightly more risky than the [15%, 100%] tranche.
-Almost half the randomly generated portfolios generated a 0% loss in the [5%, 15%] tranche in 1997.
-The senior tranche was loss-less with 75% certainty the through 2005.
-However, by 2007, the [5%, 15%] tranche receives almost 100% loss, and the senior tranche received an average of 3-5% loss.
-From a risk management point of view, an individual who is not entirely risk-averse would likely invest in the [5%, 15%] tranche prior to year 2000.
-A completely risk-averse individual could still invest in the senior tranche with almost certainly 0% loss.
-However, after the financial crisis, the [5%, 15%] tranche received 100% loss with 75% certainty, and the senior tranche received an average of 3-5% loss.
+We can see from the approximated density plots of the observed losses seen by randomly generated portfolios, and the above table, that up until 2006 the [5%, 15%] tranche was equally risky as the [15%, 100%] tranche.
+All of the randomly generated portfolios generated a 0% loss in the [5%, 15%] tranche through 2005.
+The senior tranche obtained zero loss throughout the 1990-2013 timeframe.
+However, from 2007-2010, the [5%, 15%] 5-year tranche receives significant loss (up to 100% in 2009-10).
+From a risk management point of view, an individual who is completely risk-averse would be willing to invest in the [5%, 15%] tranche prior to year 2007.
+However, the risk-averse investor would have to switch to the senior tranche after 2007 in order to maintain the desired risk portfolio.

+We see that during the financial crisis, the observed losses exceed the predicted losses from the model.
+In the previous section, we determined that the 5Y VaR at the 95% confidence level was 5.75%, and 6.49% at the 99% level.
+However, the portfolio actually observed a 6.10% loss in 5-years.
+While this is within the tolerance for the 99% confidence interval, we can suspect that the financial crisis led to the increased observed losses compared to the predicted losses.